ofiwg/libfabric/man/fi_cxi.7.md

 *FI_CXI_REQ_BUF_SIZE*
 :   Size of request buffers.
 Increasing the request buffer size allows for more
     unmatched messages to be sent into a single request buffer.
+The default size is 2MB.

 *FI_CXI_REQ_BUF_MIN_POSTED*
 :   The minimum number of request buffers that should be posted.
+The default
+    minimum posted count is 3.
+Care should be taken to size appropriately based on job scale and traffic.

 *FI_CXI_REQ_BUF_MAX_COUNT*
 :   The maximum number of request buffers that can be allocated.
-Experimental,
-    currently ignored.
+The default
+    maximum count is 10.
+A value of 0 indicates the count should be unbounded and scale as required.
+Care should be taken to size appropriately based on job scale and traffic.

 *FI_CXI_MSG_LOSSLESS*
 :   Enable or disable lossless receive matching.
 If hardware resources are